-Once again, Dr. Amy Campbell, counselor at the Rawson Saunders School for Dyslexia, shares a wonderful message.
+Once again, Dr. Amy Campbell, a counselor at the Rawson Saunders School for Dyslexia, shares a wonderful message.
 Amy’s post today describes ways to promote kindness in children.
-Being happy, isn’t actually enough.
+Being happy isn’t actually enough.
 We also want children to be kind.

 A recent Harvard study indicated that youth feel that the adults in their lives are much more concerned about their achievement or happiness than if they cared about other people.
 The study emphasized the need for all stakeholders in a child’s life to teach kindness.
 Here are some things that can help:

-- Do not shy away from talking to children about caring and uncaring acts they witness on television, the news, or in daily life.
-Help them to zoom in and out about how the situation affects the people immediately involved and how it can ripple to affect a bigger group of people.
+Do not shy away from talking to children about caring and uncaring acts they witness on television, on the news, or in daily life.
+Help them to zoom in and out on how the situation affects the people immediately involved and how it can ripple to affect a bigger group of people.